givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High Performance Computing.md

     <https://support.solidangle.com/download/attachments/40665256/Introduction-to-Arnold_robot_final.zip?version=1&modificationDate=1490281794000&api=v2>

-2. Unzip the .max file into a folder called scene:
+2. Unzip the .max file into a folder called **scene**:

     ![The Introduction to Arnold robot final .max folder displays.](media/image80.png ".Max file").

 3. Next go to the Data tab in Batch Explorer, under Storage Containers select File Groups in the drop-down.
-Then select the + to the right of the label Storage Containers and select From local folder (File group).
+Then select the **+** to the right of the label Storage Containers and select **From local folder (File group)**.

     ![Screenshot of the new File Group options.](media/image81.png "New file group")